liximomo/vscode-sftp/README.md

     // available value: false or glob pattern
     // false: disable watcher
     // glob pattern: same logic as ignore
-    // FIXME: same logic means it *ignores* files that match the pattern, or *selects* files that match the pattern?
+    // FIXMEEEEEEE: same logic means it *ignores* files that match the pattern, or *selects* files that match the pattern?
-    // FIXMEEE the value of files is not an array like in ignore, but a string!
+    // FIXMEEEEEEE the value of files is not an array like in ignore, but a string!
     files: false,

     // avaliable value: true or false